-All University personnel (staff, students, faculty), who have been identified as having exposure to blood or other potentially infectious materials, must be provided or acquire an HBV
+All University personnel (faculty, staff, and students, faculty), who have been identified as having exposure to blood or other potentially infectious materials, must be provided or acquire an HBV vaccination series upon assignment that poses a risk of exposure.
+They have the option to decline the vaccination but must read and sign the Vaccination Declination Form (attachment

-Vaccination series upon assignment that poses a risk of exposure.
-They have the option to decline the vaccination but must read and sign the Vaccination Declination Form (attachment A) within 24 hours of the assignment.
-This form verifies that personnel were informed of the potential health hazards that Hepatitis B virus represents in their work environment.
-In addition, the form records the individual's choice to decline the Hepatitis B vaccine.
-Employees (faculty and staff) consenting to vaccination will receive the Hepatitis B vaccine (HBV) at no cost.
+A) within 24 hours of the assignment.
+This form verifies that personnel were informed of the potential health hazards that hepatitis B virus represents in their work environment.
+In addition, the form records the individual's choice to decline the hHepatitis B vaccine.
+Employees (faculty and staff) consenting to vaccination will receive the hHepatitis B vaccine (HBV) at no cost.
 The cost is incurred by the employee's department.
-Vaccinations are provided through The UAHuntsville Faculty and Staff Clinic.
+Vaccinations are provided through tThe UAHuntsville Faculty and Staff Clinic.
+The supervisor should contact the Clinic to arrange for vaccinations.
 Employees who initially decline the HBV vaccine, but later wish to have it may have the vaccine provided at no cost.

-Students consenting to vaccination must arrange for the HBV vaccination at the Student Wellness Center.
-Students must acknowledge their decision to decline the HBV vaccination by signing a waiver declination form from their academic department
+Students consenting to vaccination must arrange for the HBV vaccination at the Student Wellness CenterStudent Health Center.
+Students must acknowledge their decision to decline the HBV vaccination by signing a waiver declination form from their academic department.